Zeioth/vim-doxygen/README.md

 It is also possible to disable this plugin for a single project.
 For that, create .nodoxygen file in the project root directory.

+## Cool features of this plugin

+* Automated doxygen setup for your project. → Creates the doxyfile locally, or from a repository.
+* Documentation is automatically generated as you work.
+* Shortcut to open the documentation in your browser
+* Shortcut to manually generate documentation (if you don't like the auto mode)
+* Easy to use doxygen themes

+## PRs that will be accepted (Help needed)

+* Windows support: It should be functional, but if it isn't, please consider submitting a PR so everyone can benefit from it. → Use the helpers to make sure all directories defined by default work on all operative systems.

+## PRs that will be ignored

+* Extreme border cases like "I want to have a different DoxyFile for each project".
+For those scenarios, please disable the automatic setup.

 ## Credits
 This project started as a hack of [vim-guttentags](https://github.com/ludovicchabant/vim-gutentags).
 We use its boiler plate functions to manage directories in vimscript with good compatibility across operative systems.
 So please support its author too if you can!

-## TODOS

-* Record a cool video.

-## Improvements
-* The bootstrap version seems outdated.
-We should distribute a default doxyfile for now.
-* Offer a way to use a local doxyfile.
-* Use the helpers to make sure all directories defined by default work on all operative systems.

-## Help needed
-* Windows support: It should be functional, but if it isn't, please consider submitting a PR so everyone can benefit.